brainnetome/diffusionkit/source/userguide.rst

 and Sotiropoulos, 2016; Bernstein et al., 2004).
 To correct the distortions induced by susceptibility and eddy current when the data is acquired with different phase-encode parameters, we include the correction mechanism using different phase-encode information.
-We he functions of topup, applytopup, eddy and eddy_combine from FSL (Andersson and Sotiropoulos, 2016; Andersson et al., 2003; Smith et al., 2004), compiled them on both Linux and Windows platforms, and packed the executable files into the latest version of DiffusionKit.
+We he functions of :code:'topup', :code:'applytopup', :code:'eddy' and :code:'eddy_combine' from FSL (Andersson and Sotiropoulos, 2016; Andersson et al., 2003; Smith et al., 2004), compiled them on both Linux and Windows platforms, and packed the executable files into the latest version of DiffusionKit.
 The detailed usage information, please